tengyifei/gwtphp/README.md

   <source path='shared'/>
 </module>
 ```
-Compile the project.
-The gwtphp-maps folder can be found in war/example.
-Copy the contents in "php" folder in this repository to the war/example directory as well.

-The file "rpc.php" is the gateway of all RPC POST requests.
+The file "rpc.php" (located in folder "php") is the gateway of all RPC POST requests.
 In the GWT example project, the default RemoteServiceRelativePath is "greet".
 The two names need to be identical for RPC to function.
-Since most web servers are configured to only execute .php files as PHP code, we may change both names to a PHP file e.g. "greet.php".
+Since most web servers are configured to only execute .php files as PHP code, we may change both names to a PHP file name e.g. "greet.php".
 ```Java
 /**
  * The client side stub for the RPC service.